Karl-Michaud/Karl-Michaud/README.md

 - 💻 **Software Developer** — Developping/maintining PythonTA, an academic tool used by 3900+ undergrad CS students at UofT
 - 🌿 **DeltaHacks Project** — Smart trash bin + iOS app that uses AI to promote better recycling habits
-- 🧠 **AI Video Generator** — A project written in C. Simply write an idea and it is turned into a video with narration and subtitles for you!
+- 🧠 **AI Video Generator** — Simply write an idea and it is turned into a video with narration and subtitles for you!
 - 🎮 **Dr. Mario in MIPS Assembly** — Built a playable version of Dr. Mario from scratch in MIPS Assembly programming language
 - 📱 **Talk to a Club** — A social app that helps students discover and interact with clubs at UofT
 - 🔐 **NFC Reader Project** — Custom keycard system built using a Raspberry Pi and NFC hardware